opencash/opencash/libopencash/README.md

 # Build instructions

-Run `./gradle-build.sh` to build libopencash on your native platform, run the tests, and if successful build on all available cross-compilation platforms.
+Run `./gradle-build.sh` to build libopencash on your native platform and execute the tests.
+If all tests pass it will build libopencash for all available cross-compilation platforms on your system.

 To cross-compile to a particular platform, follow the instructions below.